google/earthengine-community/tutorials/anomalies-analysis-smo-and-pre/index.md

 and precipitation values on the secondary y-axis.

-This anomalies time series analysis presents the overlap period between these two datasets, which could span from April, 2015 to September, 2021.
+This anomalies time series analysis presents the overlap period between these two datasets, which could span from April, 2015 to August, 2021.

 ```js
 // Combine three image collections into one collection.